Flying a Drone in Cold Weather – Really cold weather.

 The official DJI directions heavily suggest you shouldn’t fly a drone in such chilly conditions.
 Actually, you could probably describe the cold I felt at -21 degrees Celsius as the frigid, bitter, frozen solid kind.
 Alas, with the wintry landscapes of Ilulissat, Greenland, luring me to constantly look out the window of Hotel Icefiord, I had that nervous, excited feeling in my stomach, I wanted to fly it.

 An aerial perspective of the icefjord is what I’d come to photograph and film, my little drone was hopefully going to give me the additional footage I wanted but only if I managed to get it in the air.
-I had plenty of footage from the sea, filming from a boat with my Olympus cameras and also from the air during a flight with Air Zafari however the drone was along for the ride as my sidekick to film from a vantage point you can’t otherwise reach.
+I had plenty of footage from the sea, filming from a boat with my Olympus cameras thanks to their amazing stability and also shooting with the new E-M1 MKIII from the air during a flight with Air Zafari however the drone was along for the ride as my sidekick to film from a vantage point you can’t otherwise reach.

 Roughly 15,000km from where I live in Australia, I visited Greenland last summer and had been too nervous to fly my DJI Mavic Air over the icefjord.
 I didn’t want to crash it in the water, on an iceberg, on a whale or disturb any tiny part of the peaceful serenity that exists in this drop-dead gorgeous part of the world.
 The buzzing annoys me so I can imagine what other hikers would’ve thought if I were to hover above the landscape while they’re enjoying the sounds of whales spouting and gentle waves lapping against the shore.